Home > Behavioral Health BAS Application

 Behavioral Health BAS Application

-Pikes Peak State College's Bachelor of Applied Science program can help you open new doors in your career.
-The program will give you more opportunities to earn higher wages, have more career choices and chances to specialize.
+Pikes Peak State College's Bachelor of Applied Science will help you open new doors in your career.
+This degree will give you opportunities to earn higher wages, have more career choices, and chances to specialize in areas that are meaningful to you.
 Moving yourself up the career ladder will also allow you to attain leadership roles and create a long-term career plan for your continued success.
+With a BAS in Behavioral Health, you can easily transfer to any graduate school for counseling, social work, psychology, and more!

 The Behavioral Health BAS program has special admission requirements and an additional application.